critdhenz/git-tutorial/merge_conflict.md

 On line 2, which currently reads:
 ```
-Workshop exercises and outstanding student questions for JSConf Asia 2014.
+Modified workshop exercises for new incoming Cynder employees.
 ```
-Change the year to "2015".
+Remove the word "Cynder".

 #### 3. Get changes from `project` remote